 Pros:

-- Good protection
+• Good protection

-- Comfortable
+• Comfortable

-- Sustainable
+• Sustainable

 Cons:

-- Not waterproof
+• Not waterproof

-- Fingers a little loose
+• Fingers are a little loose

-As with other gloves in Town & Country’s Eco-Flex range, these gloves are made from recycled plastic sourced from the ocean and the materials themselves feel great - the elasticated wrist is snug and comfortable, and the coated palm and fingertips offers sturdy protection when tackling more heavy-duty tasks, including handling thorny stems and clearing waste.
+As with other gloves in Town & Country’s Eco-Flex range, these gloves are made from recycled plastic sourced from the ocean, and the materials themselves feel great - the elasticated wrist is snug and comfortable, and the coated palm and fingertips offer sturdy protection when tackling more heavy-duty tasks, including handling thorny stems and clearing waste.
 The rubber coating is somewhat stiff and doesn’t soften with use, and it can feel a little strange for the glove to want to snap back to its resting position.
 This also makes you feel less dexterous when tackling more tactile tasks or handling secateurs.
 The thin lining keeps your hands warm, but the backs of the glove soak through easily and are unpleasant to wear when wet.
-It’s very handy that they’re machine washable, and they come out looking clean with no signs of damage from a 30℃ cycle.
+It’s convenient that they’re machine washable, and they come out looking clean with no signs of damage from a 30℃ cycle.
 They’re a good pair of multi-purpose gloves for the price, and their sustainable credentials are a big plus.
 They come in sizes small, medium, large and extra-large.

 Buy now from Town and Country